emilk/eon/README.md

-# CON - The nice config format
+# Con - The nice config format
 This repository contains the definition of _Con_, a new config format designed for human editing.

 It also contains a Rust crate for reading, parsing, and formatting Con files.